aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/policy.md

 sidebar_position: 50
 ---

-## Kubernetes Admission Control
+## Kubernetes Policies

+Kubernetes policies are configurations that manage other configurations or runtime behaviors.
+Kubernetes Dynamic admission controllers can be used to apply policies on API requests and trigger other policy-based workflows.
+A dynamic admission controller can perform complex checks including those that require retrieval of other cluster resources and external data.

-Kubernetes policy and governance refer to the set of practices and tools used to ensure the consistent enforcement and management of policies within a Kubernetes cluster.
-One approach to implementing policies is through the use of policy engines such as OPA (Open Policy Agent), Gatekeeper, and Kyverno.
+Dynamic Admission Controllers that act as flexible policy engines are being developed in the Kubernetes ecosystem.
+One approach to implementing policies is through the use of policy engines such as [OPA (Open Policy Agent)](https://www.openpolicyagent.org/)/[Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/), and [Kyverno](https://kyverno.io/) both [CNCF](https://www.cncf.io/) projects.

-OPA is a flexible and general-purpose policy engine that allows users to define and enforce policies across various aspects of a Kubernetes deployment.
+- **OPA** is a flexible and general-purpose policy engine that allows users to define and enforce policies across various aspects of a Kubernetes deployment.
 It provides a declarative language, Rego, for expressing policies and offers a powerful policy evaluation framework.

-Gatekeeper is an admission controller for Kubernetes that uses OPA as its policy engine.
+- **Gatekeeper** is an admission controller for Kubernetes that uses OPA as its policy engine.
 It enables administrators to define and enforce custom admission policies during the cluster's resource admission process.
 Gatekeeper helps ensure that only compliant resources are allowed into the cluster, preventing misconfigurations and security vulnerabilities.

-Kyverno is another Kubernetes policy engine that specializes in validating and mutating resources.
+- **Kyverno*** is another Kubernetes policy engine that specializes in validating and mutating resources.
 It allows users to define policies in the form of Kubernetes Custom Resource Definitions (CRDs) and enforces them during resource creation and updates.
 Kyverno's policies can automatically mutate resources to conform to specific requirements.

-OPA, Gatekeeper, and Kyverno offer powerful tools for policy and governance in Kubernetes.
-They enable administrators to define and enforce policies related to security, compliance, resource allocation, and more.
-By leveraging these tools, organizations can ensure consistent and secure Kubernetes deployments while maintaining control over their infrastructure.

 ## Crossplane and Kubernetes Policy Engines

 Crossplane is an open-source Kubernetes add-on that extends the platform's capabilities to manage cloud infrastructure resources using the same declarative approach.
 By leveraging the Kubernetes policy and governance tools mentioned earlier, such as OPA, Gatekeeper, and Kyverno, Crossplane can enforce policies on cloud resources provisioned through its infrastructure-as-code approach.
 For example, Crossplane can integrate with OPA to evaluate policies during the provisioning process, ensuring that the requested cloud resources comply with organizational policies and security standards.
 Gatekeeper and Kyverno can be used to define and enforce additional policies specific to cloud infrastructure provisioning, ensuring consistent and secure resource configurations across multi-cloud and hybrid cloud environments.
 By combining the power of Crossplane with Kubernetes policy tools, organizations can achieve a unified policy enforcement mechanism across their entire cloud infrastructure stack.

-In these labs, we will demonstrate how Crossplane, an extension to Kubernetes, can leverage the policy and governance capabilities of OPA and Gatekeeper to ensure compliance and security across your cloud infrastructure.
-By integrating Crossplane with OPA and Gatekeeper, we'll show you how to define and enforce policies that govern the provisioning and configuration of infrastructure resources.

 ## OPA